maoschanz/emoji-selector-for-gnome/README.md

 - new way to display emojis, on a grid (which is far better)
 - parametrable width for the grid
 - new and better icon
-- translations (english, french and german)
+- translations (english, french, portuguese, esperanto and german)
 - new stylesheet
 - recently used emojis are displayed above (or under) categories
 - bug fixes
 - less ugly code
 - a nice interface for settings
+- parametrable size for emojis

 ![Screenshot](https://raw.githubusercontent.com/Maestroschan/emoji-selector-for-gnome/master/screenshot_v5.png)